EventWeb allows a user to interact with a web application in the same way as a desktop application.

 EventWeb solves this problem in a clean and stable way, with very low network bandwidth consumption, low data latencies, open source software, and stable, reliable communications.

 But, like everything else, it has it's drawbacks.
-EventWeb has two main drawbacks: 1) It uses a Java applet.
+Earlier versions of EventWeb had two main drawbacks: 1) It used a Java applet.
 This difficulty is mitigated because all EventWeb pages use the same applet class, and once the browser has the applet cached, it doesn't need to download it again.
-2) It uses dynamic TCP ports, which may cause problems with some firewalls.
-(We plan to address the firewall problem in a future release.)
+2) It used dynamic TCP ports, which may cause problems with some firewalls.
+(The RangePortSrvrChan included with this release provides control over the range of ports that are used.)